M66B/FairEmail/FAQ.md

 Android will ask you to set a PIN, pattern, or password if you didn't before.
 If you have a Nokia device with Android 9, please [read this first](https://nokiamob.net/2019/08/10/a-bug-prevents-nokia-1-owners-from-unlocking-their-screen-even-with-right-pin-pattern/).

+To allow different private keys for the same email address, FairEmail will always let you select a key when there are multiple identities with the same email address for the same account.

 Public keys are stored by FairEmail and can be imported when verifying a signature for the first time or via the privacy settings (PEM or DER format).

 The use of expired keys, inline encrypted/signed messages and hardware security tokens is not supported.